 Wellness Interventions and/or Wellness Promotion

 Food: Greenwich Hospital provides daily cold breakfast (yogurt, fruit, milk, juice, coffee) and daily hot/cold lunch for residents.
 Daily lunches always include fresh salad greens, cooked vegetables, a protein, a healthy carbohydrate, and beverages.
-In addition, residents receive a monthly stipend for food allowances that can be used at the cafeteria.
+In addition, residents receive a monthly stipend for food allowances that can be used at the cafeteria or garden café.

 Exercise: Greenwich Hospital has deals with the local YMCA for fitness memberships.

 Sleep: In addition to 3 updated, private, clean call rooms to be used while in the hospital, Greenwich Hospital provides free housing to all categorical residents and subsidized housing to all preliminary interns.